topas-nbio/qi-topas-nbio/README.md

 # qc-testsuite
-The continuous integration testsuite for TOPAS
+The continuous integration testsuite for TOPAS-nBio

 ### Installation
 Testing is performed using [nrtest](https://github.com/davidchall/nrtest) and the TOPAS-specific plugins contained in [nrtest-topas](https://github.com/davidchall/nrtest-topas).